DeepakJason/linux-to-windows-remote-exec/windows-to-windows.md

 Source machine prerequisites:

 - The remote target machine's IP/hostname must be added to the source machine's WSMan trusted hosts.
 Use the following cmdlet for this purpose: `Set-Item -path "WSMan:\localhost\Client\TrustedHosts" -value IP-OF-REMOTE-TARGET-MACHINE`.
-- Once PS remoting is enabled on the target macine, the source machine can use the `Enter-PSSession` or `Invoke-Command` cmdlets to execute commands on the remote target machine.
+- Once PS remoting is enabled on the target machine, the source machine can use the `Enter-PSSession` or `Invoke-Command` cmdlets to execute commands on the remote target machine.

 ## ✅ Powershell remoting over OpenSSH